cssnr/npm-outdated-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-Action to report npm outdated packages on a pull request and comment with a table.
+Action to report npm outdated packages on a pull request and comment with a [customizable table](#Table-Options).

 This action will comment on a PR if packages are outdated.
 As packages are updated, the comment is updated.

 You can customize the heading, column visibility, column order, and reporting on wanted or latest.

-For more details see the [Table Examples](#Table-Examples).
+Check out the [Table Examples](#Table-Examples) to see more.

 > [!NOTE]
 > This action is under active development.